-My recipe inspiration for this Caramel Topped Date Cake was a recipe for a Sticky Toffee Bundt Cake.
+My recipe inspiration for this Caramel Topped Date Cake was a Sticky Toffee Bundt Cake, a twist on the British sticky toffee pudding.
 It took me two attempts, but I finally got it right and it’s certainly an outrageously rich and gooey dessert-like its namesake.

 It’s truly a picture-perfect date cake drizzled with caramel.

 My mom loved to bake with dates.
 I remember the date bread and cookies.
 Since she was more likely to cook up paella or moussaka, any sweet treat was memorable.
 Though she never made us a sticky toffee cake, it would have been right up her alley!

 My parents spent a year in Scotland, so if they had any chance to experience a true British sticky toffee cake, I’m sure they indulged.
 This recipe is made in a 6 cup Bundt pan, which is a half-sized, and serves just six.
 Perfectly sized to avoid the temptation to overindulge, as even very small slices should satisfy one’s sweet tooth!